The Best of Both: Land and Sea Delivered With a Spirit of Teamwork

 Charif has been cooking for eighteen years and has won awards locally and nationally, including second place in the 2018 South Carolina Seafood Challenge, and Judge’s Choice at Souper Supper in 2017 and 2018.

-The chef is originally from Morocco and has worked in restaurants in France and the United States.
-He says his multicultural culinary background helps him to “enhance flavors.”
+He is originally from Morocco and has worked in restaurants in France and the United States.
+He says his multicultural culinary background helps him to enhance flavors.

-“I like to let the ingredients shine,” the chef says.
+“I like to let the ingredients shine,” he says.